-A. General Requirements
+A. General Requirements.

-- 1. Allowable transportation expenses The following transportation expenses may be paid by the ACA: commercial airlines; privately owned motor vehicle; rental motor vehicles; taxicabs, bus, trains or streetcars; parking fees and bridge or road tolls.
-Car services are allowable expenses only when no other less expensive form of ground transportation, such as rental motor vehicles or taxicabs, are available or practical under the circumstances, which is typical true only during international travel. - 2.
-Driver's license A valid driver's license is required if the traveler is driving a private or rented vehicle on ACA business.
-All ACA employees who drive on ACA business shall verify on an annual basis that their driver's license is in good standing and shall notify the ACA immediately if that changes during the year. - 3.
-Insurance A traveler using a privately-owned motor vehicle or a rental car on ACA business must have current vehicle liability insurance with limits consistent with state law.
-All ACA employees who drive on ACA business shall verify on an annual basis that they have liability insurance and shall notify the ACA immediately if that changes during the year.
+1. Allowable Transportation Expenses - The following transportation expenses may be paid by the ACA: (i) commercial airlines; (ii) privately owned motor vehicle; (iii) rental motor vehicles; (iv) taxicabs, rideshare providers (e.g., Lyft, Uber, etc.), bus, trains, streetcars, or pay-for-use public transportation; (v) parking fees; and (vi) bridge or road tolls.
+Car services are allowable expenses only when no other less expensive form of ground transportation, such as rental motor vehicles, taxicabs, or rideshare, are available or practical under the circumstances, which is typically true only during international travel.

+2. Driver's License - A valid driver's license is required if the traveler is driving a private or rented vehicle while traveling on ACA business.
+All ACA employees who drive on ACA business shall notify the ACA immediately if that changes during the year.

+3. Insurance - A traveler using a privately-owned motor vehicle or a rental car on ACA business must have current vehicle liability insurance with limits consistent with state law.
+All ACA employees who drive on ACA business shall notify the ACA immediately if that changes.